ddatsko/3d-ising-model/README.md

 # Structure
 There are 2 classes in the code: IsingModel and IsingModel3d.
-The latter inherits IsingModel and implements assitional visualization
+The latter inherits IsingModel and implements additional visualization

 # Implementation
 The model is implemented without any libraries that can improve the performance (like NumPy) \